4 of Florida’s 5 largest school districts to require masks | WTOP

 “Some state governments have adopted policies and laws that interfere with the ability of schools and districts to keep our children safe during in-person learning,” Biden’s executive order said.

-Issuing his own executive order last month, DeSantis said Florida must “protect parents’ right to make decisions regarding masking of their children,” and he tasked the state education commissioner with finding ways to make districts comply, including withholding state funds.
+Issuing his own executive order last month, DeSantis said Florida must “protect parents’ right to make decisions regarding masking of their children” and tasked the state education commissioner with finding ways to make districts comply, including withholding state funds.

 Earlier this year, DeSantis also signed a law barring government entities or any other institution from infringing on parental rights to “direct the upbringing, education, health care and mental health” of their children without demonstrating that such action is reasonable, necessary and narrowly tailored.